thirulabs/chat-app/README.md

-## Chat App
+## Comparison of microservice communication frameworks
-A sample application used in comparing performance of commonly used microservice communication frameworks
+Chat App is a sample application used in comparing performance of commonly used microservice communication frameworks

 ### Communication frameworks compared
 * gRPC